What is PIRLS?

 Pearson and the OUCEA were appointed as the PIRLS 2021 National Study Centre for England by the Department for Education.
 Pearson was responsible for school recruitment and the administration, processing and scoring of the PIRLS assessment in England.
 The OUCEA, which is based at the Department of Education, University of Oxford, will primarily be responsible for the reporting and dissemination of the PIRLS 2021 findings in England.

 View the Team.

 PIRLS 2021 timeline:

 Please note that dates of the main study and subsequent activities have been adjusted.
-February to April 2020, pupils in England will take part in the field trial.
+February to April 2020, pupils in England took part in the field trial.

 May to June 2022, pupils in England will participate in the PIRLS main study.

 February 2023, international researchers analyse the data from all participating countries and prepare reports on the results.

 May 2023, A national report for England containing England’s findings is written and published by the OUCEA, on behalf of the Department for Education.

 You can view past national reports here.